gradio-app/gradio/client/js/README.md

 ##### `status_callback`

-This should be a function which will notify your of the status of a space if it is not running.
-If the gradio API you are connecting to is awake and running or is not hosted on Hugging Face space then this function will do nothing.
+This should be a function which will notify you of the status of a space if it is not running.
+If the gradio API you are connecting to is not awake and running or is not hosted on Hugging Face space then this function will do nothing.

 **Additional context**